hiibolt/KnowledgeBase/pages/Graph Theory.md

 	- ### Isomorphism
 	  A function that proves two graphs have the same shape

-	  Bijection such that Vertices X and Y of G are adjacent
+	  Defined as a bijection such that Vertices X and Y of G are adjacent if and only if vertices f(X) and f(Y) are adjacent it H.
 - ## Theorems
 	- ### Handshaking Theorem
 	  $\sum{degree} = 2* n_{edges}$